-Program-Related Investments - Such investments are authorized by the Board of Directors and represent loans to or equity investments in qualified charitable organizations or investments for appropriate charitable purposes as set forth in the Internal Revenue Code and regulations thereunder, and are carried at outstanding indebtedness or cost.
+Program-Related Investments - Such investments are authorized by the Board of Directors and represent loans to or equity investments ('Program Related Equity Investments') in qualified charitable organizations or investments for appropriate charitable purposes as set forth in the Internal Revenue Code and regulations thereunder, and are carried at outstanding indebtedness or cost.
 An allowance for possible losses is established when the Foundation does not expect repayment in full on any program-related loan and when such uncollectible amount can be reasonably estimated.
+At December 31, 2016, this allowance was zero.
 At December 31, 2015 the Foundation recorded an allowance for possible losses on program-related investments of \$750,000 in investments income on the statements of activities and changes in net assets.
-At December 31, 2014, this allowance was zero.
 In addition, the income generated by the program-related loans is generally dependent upon the financial ability of the borrowers to keep current on their obligations.
 For disclosure purposes, a reasonable estimate of fair value was not made since the difference between fair value and the outstanding indebtedness or cost would not be significant.
 Maturities of the loan investments range from 2021 through 2022.

 Cash Equivalents and Cash Overdraft - Cash equivalents are highly liquid investments purchased with an original or remaining maturity of three months or less at the date of purchase and are carried at fair value.
 The Foundation generally invests funds required for cash disbursements in cash equivalents and transfers such funds to its operating bank account when checks are presented for payment.
-The cash overdrafts at December 31, 2015 and December 31, 2014 represent grant disbursements that cleared the operating bank account in 2016 and 2015, respectively.
+The cash overdrafts at December 31, 2016 and December 31, 2015 represent grant disbursements that cleared the operating bank account in 2017 and 2016, respectively.

-Amounts Receivable for Investments Sold - Security transactions are recorded on the trade date.
-A receivable is recognized for securities sold but not yet settled as of December 31, 2015.
+Amounts Receivable for Investments Sold and Amounts Payable for Investments Acquired -Security transactions are recorded on the trade date.
+A receivable is recognized for securities sold, and a payable is recognized for investments acquired, which are not yet settled as of a respective year end.

 Contributions - All contributions received to date by the Foundation have been unrestricted and, therefore, all of its net assets are similarly unrestricted.
-All contributions received during 2015 and 2014 have been from MetLife, Inc. and subsidiaries ("MetLife").
+All contributions received during 2016 and 2015 have been from MetLife, Inc. and subsidiaries ("MetLife").

-Contributed Services - For the year ended December 31, 2015, contributed services from MetLife are recorded at the cost recognized by MetLife in providing those services and are included in revenue and grants and expenses in the statements of activities.
-See "-Adoption of New Accounting Pronouncements."
+Contributed Services - The Foundation receives certain management and administrative services from MetLife without charge.
+These contributed services are recorded at the cost recognized by MetLife in providing these services.
+Such amounts are included in total revenue, with an offsetting charge recorded in total grants and expenses within the statements of activities and changes in net assets.